 Trends and Latest Developments

 One of the most significant current trends in lithospheric research is the use of advanced geophysical techniques to image the Earth's interior in greater detail.
-Seismic tomography, for example, uses seismic waves to create three-dimensional images of the lithosphere and asthenosphere.
+Plus, Seismic tomography, for example, uses seismic waves to create three-dimensional images of the lithosphere and asthenosphere.
 These images can reveal variations in temperature, density, and composition, providing valuable insights into the processes that drive plate tectonics.

-Furthermore, with the increase of computing power and sophisticated numerical models, researchers are now able to simulate the behavior of the lithosphere and asthenosphere over geological timescales.
+On top of that, with the increase of computing power and sophisticated numerical models, researchers are now able to simulate the behavior of the lithosphere and asthenosphere over geological timescales.
 These models can be used to study the formation of mountain ranges, the evolution of continents, and the effects of plate tectonics on climate.

 Finally, studies focused on the seismic behavior of faults are crucial for understanding and predicting earthquakes.
 By analyzing the stresses and strains along fault lines and understanding the properties of the rocks, scientists can refine models to better assess seismic hazards.